-Today I am sharing tips on how to organize your kitchen.
-I always think of two things when I organize … function and style.
-(But not necessarily in that order.)
+Today I am sharing tips on kitchen counter organization.
+I always think of two things when I organize … function and style, not necessarily in that order, hee, hee, hee.

 How to Organize your Kitchen

 There are two things I always think about when I want to organize, function and style.
 While a kitchen needs to be functional, it also needs to embody a sense of style.
 Each is equally important.